Resources

 How WorkFlex handles Posted Workers (PWD) notifications

 Posted workers notifications – or PWD notifications, in German EU Meldepflichten – are notifications based on the EU Posted Workers Directive (PWD).
-These notifications concern registrations of employees who will temporarily be sent to work from a different country, e.g. as a business traveller or expat.
+These notifications are required when employees are temporarily sent to work in a different country in the EU/EFTA region, in the framework of a service provision.

 {{download-box}}